-→ Agree a simple set of principles for working in the office, developed based on consultation with staff, in order to inform the overall plan for re-opening the office (e.g. maintain physical distancing, use own equipment and follow hygiene protocols)

-- → Develop a staff profile based on personal circumstances, care duties, transport options, and home working arrangements and use this to develop flexible working arrangements in line with individual requirements - → Continually engage with staff in order to explain and agree any changes in working arrangements within the office and continue to monitor the impacts through ongoing consultation - → Encourage continued remote working where it is possible to do so - → Provide the additional equipment needed for employees to work safely and effectively at home (e.g. laptops, mobile phones, and video conferencing equipment) - → Help staff who are vulnerable, or live with someone who is vulnerable, and those who have care duties to work from home either in their current role or an alternative role - → Stagger arrival and departure times so those who do have to access the office are not using entry/exit points at the same time - → Conduct virtual team meetings on a regular basis in order to connect those who are working in different environments and/or different work schedules
+- → Agree a simple set of principles for working in the office, developed based on consultation with staff, in order to inform the overall plan for re-opening the office (e.g. maintain physical distancing, use own equipment and follow hygiene protocols) - → Develop a staff profile based on personal circumstances, care duties, transport options, and home working arrangements and use this to develop flexible working arrangements in line with individual requirements - → Continually engage with staff in order to explain and agree any changes in working arrangements within the office and continue to monitor the impacts through ongoing consultation - → Encourage continued remote working where it is possible to do so - → Provide the additional equipment needed for employees to work safely and effectively at home (e.g. laptops, mobile phones, and video conferencing equipment) - → Help staff who are vulnerable, or live with someone who is vulnerable, and those who have care duties to work from home either in their current role or an alternative role - → Stagger arrival and departure times so those who do have to access the office are not using entry/exit points at the same time

-- → Develop communication and training materials for staff prior to their return to the workplace.
-This should include any new workplace guidance and new COVID-19 procedures, including management of self-isolation and sickness absence - → Provide active travel facilities to encourage staff to walk or cycle to their place of work (e.g. bicycle storage)
+- → Conduct virtual team meetings on a regular basis in order to connect those who are working in different environments and/or different work schedules - → Develop communication and training materials for staff prior to their return to the workplace.
+This should include any new workplace guidance and new Covid-19 procedures, including management of self-isolation and sickness absence - → Provide active travel facilities to encourage staff to walk or cycle to their place of work (e.g. bicycle storage)

-- The Health and Safety Executive have produced guidance on talking with your workers about preventing coronavirus (COVID-19) in the workplace - The Scottish Government has provided a fair work statement alongside more specific guidance for businesses and guidance on returning to work safely - The Scottish Government has also published guidance on homeworking which includes a detailed checklist - ACAS have also provided general advice on returning to the workplace for employees and employers - Scottish Enterprise have produced workplace innovation guides including advice on how to optimise team performance in the context of the current pandemic - The Construction Industry Coronavirus
+- The Health and Safety Executive have produced guidance on talking with your workers about preventing coronavirus (Covid-19) in the workplace - The Scottish Government has provided a fair work statement alongside more specific guidance for businesses and guidance on returning to work safely - The Scottish Government general guidance for safer work places (updated on 16 Oct 2020) also includes specific advice on workforce planning and support - The Scottish Government has also published guidance on homeworking (updated 9 October) which includes a detailed checklist and recent additions around longer term plans for homeworking after the Covid-19 crisis - ACAS have also provided general advice on returning to the workplace for employees and employers - Scottish Enterprise have produced workplace innovation guides including advice on how to optimise team performance in the context of the current pandemic

-- (CICV) Forum has published guidance for employers on Returning from Furlough.
-This includes a return to work letter template and employee questionnaire - In relation to COVID-19 testing for staff, the Scottish Government have provided advice for employers in relation to the test and protect contact tracing system alongside general information on getting tested - NHS Inform also includes some specific guidance on shielding while the Scottish Government gives specific advice on the employment rights of those who are shielding - The Fair Work Convention have published a Vision & Framework for Fair Work in Scotland - Transport Scotland have produced a Transport Transition Plan outlining the expected changes within Phase 1-4 of the route map as well as more general guidance on how to travel safely during COVID-19 - The Scottish Government has also provided specific guidance on returning to work safely for micro and small businesses and guidance for call centres and customer contacts centres
+- The Construction Industry Coronavirus (CICV) Forum has published guidance for employers on Returning from Furlough.
+This includes a return to work letter template and employee questionnaire - In relation to Covid-19 testing for staff, the Scottish Government have provided advice for employers in relation to the test and protect contact tracing system alongside general information on getting tested - NHS Inform also includes some specific guidance on shielding while the Scottish Government gives specific advice on the employment rights of those who are shielding - The Fair Work Convention have published a Vision & Framework for Fair Work in Scotland - Transport Scotland have produced a Transport Transition Plan outlining the expected changes within Phase 1-4 of the route map as well as more general guidance on how to travel safely during Covid-19 - The Scottish Government has also provided specific guidance on returning to work safely for micro and small businesses and guidance for call centres and customer contacts centres